bulletmark/pipxu/README.md

 positional arguments:
-  package               installed application name args                  options and arguments to pass to application. should
+  package               installed application name args                  options and arguments to pass to application, should
-                        start with "--".
+                        start with "--"

 options:
   -h, --help            show this help message and exit